xKodyDrake/xKodyDrake/README.md

 - 👋 Hi, I’m @xKodyDrake
-- 👀 I’m interested in ... learning to code to develop a game
+- 👀 I’m interested in ... learning to code to develop a game, make music for the game
 - 🌱 I’m currently learning ...
-Intro to Computer Science
+Intro to Computer Science, Java, Python, CSS
 - 💞️ I’m looking to collaborate on ...
 Computer Science group project
 - 📫 How to reach me ...
-1(308)562-9779
+1(308)562-9779 or 1(208)530-2046

   **Here are some headings . . .**
   ### Heading 3